Windows host driver requirements

 - Tape drives must be listed under "Tape Devices" and not "Other Devices".
 If listed under "Other Devices" then the tape driver for the model emulated is missing.
 The tape driver can be obtained from the vendor or the vendor website.

 - Medium changer (Autoloader) will be listed under "Medium Changer Devices" as a "Unknown Medium Changer".
 This is alright with most backup applications.
-The exceptions are Microsoft DPM and Veeam which require that medium changer driver for the library emulated be installed
+The exceptions are Microsoft DPM and IBM Spectrum Protect (TSM) which require that medium changer driver for the library emulated be installed

-Connect the QLogic cards/controllers to a Fiber channel switch or in a Loop configuration.
-The VTL autoloaders and drives will be available to the host systems.
+Connect the QLogic cards/controllers to a Fiber channel point-to-point, switched or in a Loop configuration.
+The VTL autoloaders and drives will be available to the host systems after a HBA rescan on the host side.

 Infiniband coniguration is similar to the FC configuration.
 Once connected to the switch the VTL autoloaders and drives will be available to the host system.
 An SRP initiator is needed on the host system.